Rytiggy/SciNet/README.md

 # SciNet
 SciNet is an extension for chrome that scrapes the browser caches of the user who visited the journals for paper info.
 SciNet will then processes that info into a form our API can use.

-How to use:
-Open Chrome and go to chrome://extensions/

-Ensure that the Developer mode checkbox in the top right-hand corner is checked.

-Select the button "Load unpacked extension" and navigate the the folder named extension and select it.
 ## Frontend
-To load the SciNet extension in Chrome, open up chrome://extensions/ in your browser and click “Developer mode” in the top right.
+To load the SciNet extension in Chrome, open up `chrome://extensions/` in your browser and click `Developer mode` in the top right.
-Now click “Load unpacked extension…” and select the extension’s directory.
+Now click `Load unpacked extension…` and select the extension’s directory.
 You should now see your extension in the list.

 ## Backend
 To use the API backend for development, create a new virtualenv if you don't already have one (with virtualenvwrapper, `mkvirtualenv <envname>`), make sure you're in it (`workon <envname>`) and run `pip install -r backend/requirements.txt` from the repo root to make sure your dependencies are up to date.